Dhileepk-18/movie-recommendation-system/README.md

-# 🎬 CineBook - Movie Recommendation & Booking System
+# 🎬 CineBook - Movie Recommendation  System

-A modern, dark-themed movie booking platform with personalized recommendations, interactive seat selection, and star ratings.
+A modern, dark-themed movie platform with personalized recommendations, interactive seat selection, and star ratings.

 ## 📋 Project Overview

 CineBook is a fully responsive web application that allows users to:
 - **Discover movies** based on personalized preferences
 - **Rate movies** with a 5-star rating system
-- **Book tickets** with an intuitive seat selection interface
 - **Manage accounts** with login and registration
 - **Get recommendations** based on genre, language, and mood preferences